-Completing server setup if you do not have an HMC
+Completing server setup if you do not have a management console

-You must perform these tasks to complete server setup without a Hardware Management Console (HMC).
+You must perform these tasks to complete server setup without an Hardware Management Console (HMC) or Systems Director Management Console (SDMC).

 - 1. Plug in the power cords, if you have not already done so. - 2.
 To check the firmware level on the managed system and to update the time of day, do the following steps: - a.
 Access the Advanced System Management Interface (ASMI).
-For more information, see Accessing the ASMI without an HMC (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hby/connect_asmi.htm). - b.
+For more information, see Accessing the ASMI without an HMC . - b.
 On the ASMI Welcome pane, note the existing level of server firmware in the upper-right corner under the copyright statement. - c.
 Update the time of day.
 In the navigation area, expand System Configuration. - d.
-Select Time of Day.
+Click Time of Day.
 The right pane displays a form that shows the current date (month, day, and year) and time (hours, minutes, and seconds). - e.
 Change the date value, the time value, or both, and click Save settings. - 3.
 Connect your disk drives, and PCI adapters, if applicable.
-For more information, see Disk drives (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hal/p7halkickoff.htm), and PCI adapters (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hak/p7hak_pciadapters_front.htm). - 4.
-See Power on (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hby/poweronoff.htm). - 5.
-To start a system that is not managed by an HMC or ASMI, do the following steps: - a.
-Open the front door of the managed system. - b.
-Press the power button on the control panel. - 6.
+For more information, see Disk drives, and PCI adapters - 4.
+To start a system that is not managed by an HMC, SDMC or ASMI, do the following steps: - a.
+Open the front door of the managed system.

+- b.
+Press the power button on the control panel.
+See Power on - 5.
 Install an operating system and update the operating system, if required.
-For instructions to install the VIOS operating system, see Installing VIOS (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hch/iphchinstallvios.htm). - 7.
-Update the system firmware, if required. - For instructions to get firmware fixes through the AIX or Linux operating system, see Getting server firmware fixes through AIX or Linux without a management console (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7ha5/fix_firm_no_hmc_aix.htm).
+For instructions to install the VIOS operating system, see Installing VIOS. - 6.
+Update the system firmware, if required. - For instructions to get firmware fixes through the AIX or Linux operating system, see Getting server firmware fixes through AIX or Linux without a management console. - If you are using VIOS, see Updating the Virtual I/O Server's firmware and device microcode with an Internet connection.